 Winter gardening doesn’t mean literally planting things in the snow.
 It’s more of having an idea of what to grow in winter so you can consider some plant additions to your garden soon.

 While the snow season is usually a sign to give up all garden plans, it doesn’t have to be dull.
 I searched the web for something to grow indoors this winter and I found a lot of amazing plants that are almost as resilient in the cold season as they are in the warmer months.

 Even in the seemingly bitter white snowy landscape, they stand out looking even more vibrant.
 Of course, I couldn’t help sharing this list with you.

 Winter Flower Garden

 Grow violets in clusters along pathways for a lovely effect.
 Mixing in other colors would be lovelier.

 The camelia or camelia japonica is almost synonymous with the cold winter season.
-This evergreen shrub thrives even in winter when few plants do giving life to a bare garden.
+This evergreen shrub thrives even in winter when few plants do, giving life to a bare garden.

 Camelia is also a shade plant growing well in acidic soil.
-Watering these plants with rain water would be ideal.
+Watering these plants with rainwater would be ideal.

 Few plants can stand up to the freezing snow like the crocuses.
-They defy the bleak landscape of winter and pops up through the white snow giving life to a bare garden.
-Don’t miss out on this chance of an all seasons garden.
+They defy the bleak landscape of winter and pop up through the white snow, brightening up a dreary garden.

 4. Winter Hardy Roses